 We invite baptised Christians of all denominations to receive Holy Communion.
-If you would prefer to receive a blessing just come to the altar rail with everyone else, and hold a service leaflet so that we know what to do.
+If you would prefer to receive a blessing just come to the altar rail with everyone else, and hold a service leaflet.

 Children are always welcome at St. Andrew's and, besides the Railway Children there are toys and books at the back of the church and a toilet with baby changing facilities.

 In this parish we offer the sacrament (bread and wine) to baptised children before Confirmation but we like to give some informal “instruction” beforehand.

 There is access for wheel chair users to both the main part of the church and the Lady Chapel.

 An inductive loop system is installed to assist those with hearing aids and we can provide large print copies of the Order of Service and newsletter for those who need them.